Endri Fuga

-Endri Fuga (born in Tirana on 11 November 1981) is the Prime Minister of Albania's Edi Rama Director of Communications and runs the current government's media and public affairs strategy.
-Fuga's long-term cooperation with the Prime Minister datesback to the time when Rama was mayor of Tirana.
+Endri Fuga (born in Tirana on 11 November 1981) is a political strategist and consultant, known for his role as the Director of Communications to the Prime Minister of Albania Edi Rama.
+Fuga's long-term relationship with the Prime Minister dates back to when Rama was mayor of Tirana.
 Fuga became known as the modernizer of the Socialist Party communications systems, as well as the architect of the 2013 left wing coalition campaign, which was characterized by the massive use of digital communication and social media.
-Prior to joining Rama at the Municipality of Tirana, Fuga was a civic society advocate, working closely with his friend, current Mayor of Tirana Erion Veliaj.
-Fuga has also been contracted as a consultant for different international organizations, like USAID, IRI, the Open Society Foundation in different parts of the world, including Europe, Africa, Asia and South America.
+Prior to joining Rama at the Municipality of Tirana, Fuga was a civic society advocate, working closely with his friend, current mayor of Tirana Erion Veliaj.
+Fuga has worked as a strategist to political campaigns in Europe, South East Asia, Latin America and Africa.
+He has also been a consultant for different international organizations, like USAID, IRI, the Open Society Foundation in different parts of the world.

 Education

 Fuga started his university studies at Sapienza University of Rome.
 He then transferred his undergraduate studies to the Vienna campus of Webster University after his father, Perparim Fuga was employed as a nuclear expert at the International Atomic Energy Agency in Vienna.
 In this task, Perparim Fuga was part of a team led by Mohamed ElBaradei, who won the Nobel Prize in 2005 for limiting the use of nuclear energy for military purposes.

 Fuga completed his bachelor studies for media communications in 2007 in Vienna.
 He was granted his postgraduate degree in International Relations in 2017 by Tufts University, Fletcher School of Law and Diplomacy in Boston, USA.
-Fuga also received a leadership executive course diploma by Harvard's Kennedy School of Government in 2011.
+Fuga also received a leadership executive course diploma from Harvard's Kennedy School of Government in 2011.